 When CVT Symptoms Mean “Stop Driving”

-I would stop driving immediately if:
+Now, You will stop driving immediately if:

 - The car loses power suddenly